sakshi-sheth/My-Portfolio/README.md

 # Portfolio Website

-A modern, full-stack portfolio website built with React, TypeScript, Express.js, and PostgreSQL.
+A modern, full-stack portfolio website built with React, TypeScript, Express.js, and MySQL.
 Features beautiful animations, responsive design, and an admin dashboard for content management.

 ## ✨ Features